saikumargudelly/naarad/README.md

-# Naarad - Your Cat-like AI Companion 😺
+# Naarad - Your AI Companion 😺

-Naarad is a curious, cat-like AI assistant that helps you with tasks, answers questions, and understands images.
+Naarad is a curious, AI assistant that helps you with tasks, answers questions, and understands images.
 Built with FastAPI, LangChain, and modern AI models.

 ## 🚀 Features